ZenMastersTeam/Zen-UV/mkdocs/trimsheet_creation.md

 ### Preset Selector
 A list of available presets.
 A selection will override the included properties.

+!!!
+Notice
+    If name in preset selector is marked with asterix then it shows name of category and active preset is not selected

 ### Add
 New presets can be added based on a predefined set of properties, which will be saved for later reuse.
 A pop-up opens where you can set a name after which you can select it from the list and in some cases additional settings.